csakaszamok/csak-tree/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg?style=flat-square)](https://beta.webcomponents.org/element/csakaszamok/csak-tree)

-:zap: Its just a tree.
+Its just a tree.
 A tree view.
 A file tree.
 A menu tree.
 A tree for you.

 The missing Polymer 2.x webcomponent.